K-PaaS/application-platform-guide-eng/install/service/redis.md

 ## <div id='1'> 1.
 Document Outline

 ### <div id='1.1'> 1.1.
 Purpose
-This document (Redis service pack installation guide) describes how to install Redis service pack, which is a service pack provided by PaaS-TA, using Bosch.
+This document (Redis service pack installation guide) describes how to install Redis service pack, which is a service pack provided by PaaS-TA, using Bosh.

 ### <div id='1.2'> 1.2.
 Range
 The installation scope was prepared based on the basic installation to verify the Redis service pack.